cfagiani/datasponge/README.md

 * ability to load class files(for custom DataAdatpers) from external jars/locations
 * ability to join (or re-join) a job in progress
 * ability to recover from coordinator failures
+* pluggable mechanism to track "seen pages" to handle massive crawls
 * pluggable mechanism to "fetch Pages" in SpiderThread (thus allowing non-web/filesystem extraction jobs)
 * piggyback heartbeats on other messages and only send HB if needed